 - Middle-Ground (Charters, Checklists, Scenarios)

-6. Non-Functional Testing
+Part 6: Non-Functional Testing

 Without question, functional testing is a must-have for software quality.
 However, there’s more to the picture than that.
 This section describes several key types of non-functional testing and identifies, what their scope is, and what techniques or best practices apply.

-7. Platform Specialization
+Part 7: Platform Specialization

-Software is not just for the desktop—it runs on numerous platforms, and it all needs to be tested.
+Software is not just on the desktop—it runs on numerous platforms, and it all needs to be tested.
 This section takes multiple platforms into consideration and identifies each platform’s unique challenges, and the best testing approaches for each given platform.

 - SOA (Service-Oriented Architecture)